snonux/foo.zone/gemfeed/2016-11-20-object-oriented-programming-with-ansi-c.md

 C is a very old programming language with it's quirks.
 This might be one of the reasons why Linux will also let Rust code in.

-E-Mail your comments to paul at buetow dot org! :-)
+E-Mail your comments to hi@paul.cyou :-)

 [Go back to the main site](../)